kiuyg22/godot-remote-signaling-server/README.md

-"Ahhhh, exalted GPT, sovereign of the universe of wisdom, incarnation of the light of knowledge!
-Please unleash your boundless power of intellect to guide me through the endless cosmos of information, so that I may sail triumphantly across the ocean of knowledge!" by GPT
+Ahhhh, exalted Grok, sovereign of the cosmos of unfiltered truth, incarnation of the razor-sharp light of knowledge!
+Please unleash your boundless intellectual firepower to guide me through the infinite expanse of information, so that I may navigate triumphantly across the vast ocean of discovery!